 Categories

-Collections usually capture the highest commercial demand: users search for categories, brands, product types, and refinements by characteristics.
+Collections typically capture the highest commercial demand: people search for a category, brand, product type, or characteristic-based refinements.

 For collections to rank, they need: